 Refer a young person

-We work in partnership with Medical professionals, Social Workers, School staff and related profesionals to make sure the young people who need our help the most will have access to our support programme.
+We work in partnership with medical professionals, Social Workers, school staff and related professionals to make sure the young people who need our help the most will have access to our support programme.

 Who we are.
 Renaissance Foundation inspires young people facing various serious challenges to fulfil their unique potential.
 We focus exclusively on three hard-to-reach groups that are young carers, young patients suffering from life-long/life-limiting illnesses and transitioning from children's care to adult care, and young pupils from deprived backgrounds (‘school pupils at risk’), all referred to us by well-respected authorities when they are 13-16 years old.

 Whilst each group is dealing with certain specific issues, research has proven that these three groups suffer from significant educational, social and emotional challenges such as lower academic attainment, high unemployment rates, isolation, self-destructive behaviour and lack of self-esteem.
 With this in mind, the charity was set up over 10 years ago by Sat, following his experience of being a young patient and young carer himself.
 We are an independently-funded charity, which means that there is no cost implication for our referring partners or beneficiaries.